 Here’s the trailhead location in Google Maps.

 The trail starts on Welch Creek Road, a steep, narrow road that climbs through a canyon on the north side of the park.
-You don’t need to go through the entrance kiosk to get here, and there aren’t any signs saying that a parking fee is required, but you’re supposed to drive down to the main park entrance and pay the $5 entrance fee to park here.
+Before driving up here, you’re supposed to drive down to the main park entrance and pay $5 for a Welch Creek Road parking permit.

 The trailhead is clearly visible from the road.
 Park in one of the narrow shoulder pullouts just past the trailhead.